-Used as part of a balanced diet, many plant-based oils have properties that can benefit your heart, including omega fatty acids.
+Used as part of a balanced diet, many plant-based oils have properties that can support your heart health, including by providing omega fatty acids.

-Canola has the least saturated fat of all cooking oils, but be sure to look for organic canola oil!
+Canola tends to have the least saturated fat of all cooking oils, but be sure to look for organic canola oil!

-Sesame oil can help lower blood pressure and is so flavorful you don’t need very much of it.
+Sesame oil may help lower blood pressure and is so flavorful you don’t need very much of it.

 Safflower oil is available in two types: one for cooking at high heat (high-oleic) and one that can be used at lower heat applications or not heated.
 The label on the bottle should tell you which is which.

-Antioxidants help prevent damage caused by free radicals and oxidation.
+Antioxidants can help prevent damage caused by free radicals and oxidation.
 Here’s a short list of key antioxidants supplied by some oils:

 Hemp seed oil is full of omega-3 fatty acids.

 Best Served Cold

-The following oils are best used cold and, if you want to explore new options, make a perfect substitute for olive oil in salad dressings:
+The following oils are best used cold and, if you want to explore new options, make a perfect salad dressing:

-Walnut oil should only be used cold because it turns very bitter when cooked.
+Walnut oil should only be used cold because it turns very bitter when heated.

 Have some fun experimenting in the kitchen while you cut out partially hydrogenated oil and give yourself some additional nutritional benefits.
 Here's a list of further reading about great alternative oils: